BOARD OF GOVERNORS/DIRECTORS

 Provision is also made for governors to form committees to deal with Pupil Discipline and Exclusion; Staff Dismissal; Barring of a Parent; Applications for Special Leave; Complaints; Grievances; Pay Appeals; Finance and Headteacher’s Performance review.

-Our Chair of Governors is Mr Mark Leveson; if you wish to contact her please speak with the school office who can pass on the relevant information.
+Our Chair of Governors is Mr Mark Leveson; if you wish to contact him please speak with the school office who can pass on the relevant information.
 All members of the current governing body can be seen below.